frnck37/autolamp/README.md

 18. You can customize the captive portal splash page by editing: `/etc/nodogsplash/htdocs/splash.html` (add photos, logo, but no links, see documentation: [nodogsplash customization](https://nodogsplashdocs.readthedocs.io/en/stable/customize.html))

 19. phpMyAdmin should be accessible with your browser at the address `http://localhost/phpmyadmin`, or `http://localhost.phpmyadmin`.
+20.
+I did this script, beacuse i believe in man, and mankind.
+Then, i believe in the man will, to confront metaphysics questions, using love.
+Wich goes further than only physics.So, the only power that ever existed on earth, is love.
+You belong to it.WE depend on it.
+Nobody can take the power on love.